MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/includes/upgrade-20.md

 > [!NOTE]
 > As of October 2023, Business Central 2022 release wave 1 no longer gets updates.
 >
-> All version 20 minor updates are compatible for upgrade with Business Central 2024 release wave 1 (version 24) and later release waves.
+> All version 20 updates are compatible for upgrade with Business Central 2024 release wave 1 (version 24) and later release waves.